Review: The Leica M10

 The M10 supports WiFi and Leica provides iOS and Android apps which allow basic control over the camera and the ability to transfer images.

-It turns out that the basic wireless protocol is fairly straightforward, and so I have written a macOS application that supports image transfer over WiFi to support Mac laptops without a built-in SD card reader.
+The basic wireless protocol is fairly straightforward, and so I have written a macOS application that supports image transfer over WiFi to support Mac laptops without a built-in SD card reader.
 The software is free to use (and, like this blog, free from advertisements or affiliate links).
 You can download the most recent copy from here.

 Given the M10’s limitations, it sometimes seems an odd choice as a photographic tool.